 Sadly, this topic is about just that: The impacts of widowhood on my life.
 Whilst the keyword “widowhood” is attributed to posts across a range of topics, posts under this category are specific to the mourning and grieving processes, the ongoing impacts that widowhood has on my life, and the art of “moving forward”.
 (Don’t worry: The posts are not all tragic and sad.
 I have found an odd form of happiness over the years.)

 There are two chronic illnesses I write about: Polycystic Kidney Disease (PKD) and Idiopathic Thrombocytopenic Purpura (ITP).
-Posts under this banner will be specific to these conditions.
+Posts under this banner will be specific to these conditions or to living with chronic illness in general.
 Where PKD and ITP are mentioned as an aside in another post, I will tag those posts as such, but they might not also be categorised under Chronic Illness.

 These posts are about my crafting and art projects, many of which involve “upcycling” or the reuse and repurposing of old things to make something new.
 Some posts will include how-to instructions, but most of my creations are inspired by others (links and acknowledgements will be shared when relevant).